muratdem/MDBTLA/MultiShardTxn/README.md

 ### Modeling the Storage/Replication Layer

 The current model aims to model the storage/replication layer (e.g. including abstract WiredTiger semantics) at each shard in a modular way.
 This is done by having `Storage` encapsulate most of the storage/replication specific logic, and [instantiating one of these modules per shard](https://github.com/muratdem/MDBTLA/blob/584d5b3f9ad635227cd3689f041953d9b07b5f51/MultiShardTxn/MultiShardTxn.tla#L116-L129).
 The idea is that `Storage` can be considered as as a completely independent state machine that is composed synchronously with `MultiShardTxn` via joint actions.
-We also use this `Storage` layer model for model-based verification, described below.
+We also use this `Storage` layer model for model-based verification, described below in [Model-Based Testing](#model-based-testing).

 ### Cluster Timestamp Semantics